IliyanKostov9/portfolio/README.md

 It uses the standard (MVC) architecture pattern and the views are rendered as [Jinja templates](https://jinja.palletsprojects.com/en/stable/).

 > [!IMPORTANT]
-> The application follows the [Django guide deployment checklist](https://docs.djangoproject.com/en/5.2/howto/deployment/checklist/), and if you find any security vulnerabilities, then please contact me by following [SECURITY.md](https://github.com/IliyanKostov9/portfolio/blob/master/.github/SECURITY.md)
+> The application follows the [Django guide deployment checklist](https://docs.djangoproject.com/en/5.2/howto/deployment/checklist/), however if you find any security vulnerabilities during your interaction with the prod version with the app (or just by looking at the code), then please contact me by following the [SECURITY.md](https://github.com/IliyanKostov9/portfolio/blob/master/.github/SECURITY.md) guide.

-Since the application is light and only loads static data from [these yaml files](https://github.com/IliyanKostov9/portfolio/tree/master/src/apps/landing_page/config/portfolio), it currently uses [SQLite](https://sqlite.org/) (*the simpler the better*)
+Since the application is light and only loads static data from [these yaml files](https://github.com/IliyanKostov9/portfolio/tree/master/src/apps/landing_page/config/portfolio), it currently uses [SQLite](https://sqlite.org/) (*the simpler the better*).
 Email sending is done with [AWS SES](https://aws.amazon.com/ses/).

 For the web server, it uses the better ASGI web server on [Uvicorn](https://www.uvicorn.org/).
 We don't need to run it on [Guvicorn](https://gunicorn.org/), as it doesn't get a lot of web traffic.